zacharycohn/acqstack-journeymap/_pages/external-clients/drafting.md

 ### What can go wrong in this stage?
-The IA Part A and B and the IX documents have historically been difficult to get signed in a timely manner without significant effort.
-NCR OGC requires a very specific format, but that format does not always apply or contain all the necessary information.
-Efforts are underway to address this.

 There are a lot of approvals to get just to start work.
 Expect unexpected delays.

 Client approval of documents is something we have no control over, and is a significant watchpoint.